RileySKrusky/osticket-prereqs/README.md

 <img src="https://i.imgur.com/8B9O9hP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p>Once you have ran IIS as administrator, you will be welcomed to their home screen. within that home screen, you will see a "PHP Manager" file, click it.
+<p>Once you have ran IIS as administrator, you will be welcomed to their home screen.
+Within that home screen, you will see a "PHP Manager" file, click it.
 You will then be brought to the PHP manager screen.
 Click "Register New PHP Version" -> "Browse" (Which is This "..." on the right of the search file bar) -> "Windows (C:)" -> "PHP".
 Once you have clicked "PHP", select the "php.cgi" file within the "PHP" folder.
 After thats done simply press "OK".</p>

 <img src="https://i.imgur.com/8JPpFxz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>